rahulseetharaman/Encrypted-File-System/README.md

 To edit or view files , run the file te2.py python3 te2.py
 This should open a tkinter app where you can edit and save files.
+This will work only for linux based machines

 TO RUN THE FILE SYSTEM

-1) run the shell script runfs.sh ( if it is the first time) Otherwise type the following command python3 fusepy.py <Your-root> <Your-mountpoint>
+1) type in pip3 install fusepy in the terminal run the shell script runfs.sh ( if it is the first time) Otherwise type the following command python3 fusepy.py <Your-root> <Your-mountpoint>